Canucks Have Healthy Logjam on Defence

 Alex Biega is one guy who spent the last two seasons with the Canucks, but will be in tough to keep a roster spot.
 That is, unless Travis Green decides to put the bulldog on the fourth line?

 There are also AHL options to consider for the Canucks, who are all admittedly long shots to to make this team.
 Jordan Subban cracks the top of that list, after a strong showing in his second AHL season.
 He was one of the highest-scoring defencemen in the AHL, but he still has some holes in his defensive game.
-That part of his game has improved since his rookie year, and he’s familiar with Canucks new head coach Green.
+That part of his game has improved since his rookie year, and he is familiar with Canucks new head coach Green.

 Andrey Pedan warrants some roster consideration, but a tumultuous 2016-17 season didn’t help his cause.
 He’s intrigued the Canucks with his size, which is part of the reason why they signed him to a one-year deal this offseason.
 At 24 years old, this is a huge season for Pedan.

-There was one name that most Canucks fanatics wouldn’t even recognize at the beginning of last season.
+There was one name that most Canucks fanatics wouldn’t have recognized at the beginning of last season.
 Evan McEneny metaphorically came out of nowhere last season and ended up being the Utica Comets best defenceman.
 Subban is more dynamic than McEneny, but his game isn’t as complete.
 McEneny will start the season in Utica, but don’t be surprised if he’s called up ahead of more notable names.
 It wouldn’t be the first time.

 For the record, my Canucks depth chart on defence looks like this heading into the season.